ARM-software/libddssec/readme.md

 - Doxygen (1.8.11 or later): Required to build supporting documentation
 - Dot (Graphviz 2.38 or later): Required to add diagrams in the documentation
+- Python (3.5 or later): Required to run the Python based utilities under the tools/ directory

 The following libraries are required:
 - OpenSSL (1.0.2g or later): Used by the OpenSSL backend